TheCodingZombie/TheCodingZombie/README.md

 ## Who am I?
 I am an aspiring software engineer and video game designer, studying for my Bachelor's in Science at University of Illinois at Chicago.
 I've also created numerous videos on topics I enjoy.

 I have experience in using programming languages such as C and C++, C#, Java, and Python.
+I've been learning how to use Ubuntu and code in F#.

 ### Find me:
 - Making educational videos on some of my favorite games on [Youtube](https://www.youtube.com/@TheSocialZombie).